Water scarcity in Africa: Agriculture

 Because the majority of Africa remains dependent on an agricultural lifestyle and 80% to 90% of all families in rural Africa rely upon producing their own food, water scarcity translates to a loss of food security.
 More than 70% of agriculture practiced in Sub-Saharan Africa is rainfed agriculture.
 With the increasing variability of current weather patterns the crops and harvests are more prone to being affected by droughts and floods.

 According to the UN Economic Commission for Africa and New Partnership for Africa's Development, "irrigation is key to achieving increased agricultural production that is important for economic development and for attaining food security".
 Most of the rural African communities are currently not tapping into their irrigation potential.
 Irrigation agriculture only accounts for 20% of agriculture types globally.
 In Sub-Saharan Africa the governments have historically played a large part in irrigation development.
 Starting in the 1960s donors like the World Bank supported these African governments in the development of irrigations systems.
 However, in the years since, irrigation agriculture has produced a lower than expected crop yield.
 According to the World Bank the agriculture production in Sub-Saharan Africa could nearly triple by 2050.

-The Sustainable Development Goal 2 aims to end hunger and promote sustainable agriculture to achieve food and nutrition security.
-There needs to be a shift from high-yield crop production to a more diversified cropping system, including underutilized nutritious crops that will contribute to dietary diversity and achieve daily nutrient goals.
+Sustainable Development Goal 2 aims to end hunger and promote sustainable agriculture to achieve food and nutrition security.
+In order to meet the goal, there would need to be a shift from high-yield crop production to a more diversified cropping system, including underutilized nutritious crops that will contribute to dietary diversity and achieve daily nutrient goals.

 But for many regions, there is a lack of financial and human resources to support infrastructure and technology required for proper crop irrigation.
 Because of this, the impact of droughts, floods, and desertification is greater in terms of both African economic loss and human life loss due to crop failure and starvation.
 In a study conducted by the World Bank, they found that, on average, individuals who suffer from malnutrition lose 10% of their potential lifetime earnings.
-They also found that countries lose 2%-3% of their GDP due to undernutrition.
+They also found that countries lose 2 to 3% of their GDP due to undernutrition.

 Additionally, lack of water causes many Africans to use wastewater for crop growth, causing a large number of people to consume foods that can contain chemicals or disease-causing organisms transferred by the wastewater.
 Greywater constructed wetlands and modified sand filters are two methods of greywater filtration that have been proposed.
 These methods allow for greywater to be purified or filtered to remove biological hazards from the water that would not be safe to use in agriculture.
 Thus, for the extremely high number of African areas suffering from water scarcity issues, investing in development means sustainably withdrawing from clean freshwater sources, ensuring food security by expanding irrigation areas, and effectively managing the effects of climate change.
 The sustainable development goal report aims at increasing safe wastewater use to contribute to increasing food production and improved nutrition.